vuetifyjs/vuetify/packages/docs/src/pages/en/features/theme.md

 ## Changing theme

-This can be used to dynamically change the theme during runtime instead of having it statically chosen.
+This is used when you need to change the theme during runtime

 ```html
 <template>